Frequently Asked Questions

 If SYHA doesn’t secure a partner, this will result in…

-We anticipate that SYHA would become a subsidiary of PfP in December 2025.
-SYHA would keep its name and continue operating as its own legal entity.
+We are planning for SYHA to become a subsidiary of PfP in December 2025.
+SYHA will keep its name and continue operating as its own legal entity.

-This would be followed by a period of SYHA and PfP working together to develop better and more cost-effective services.
+This will be followed by a period of SYHA and PfP working together to develop better and more cost-effective services.

-Are there any disadvantages associated with SYHA joining the PfP Group?
+Are there any disadvantages associated with SYHA joining PfP?

-We have looked carefully at this proposal to ensure it wouldn’t create any major problems for SYHA and its customers.
+We have looked carefully at the partnership proposal to ensure it won’t create any major problems for SYHA and its customers.

 While SYHA and PfP work together to develop better and more cost-effective services, we will try to minimise any negative impacts.
 However, we know that changes and improvements can (in the short-term) require additional employee time and resource.

-How did SYHA choose PfP Group as a potential partner?
+How did SYHA choose PfP as a partner?

 The SYHA Board followed a thorough process to select a partner, and looked at potential partners’ performance, customer engagement and service, finances and values.
 The process involved applications, interviews, and visits to potential partners’ offices.

-We are carrying out this consultation with our customers in line with the rules set by the Regulator of Social Housing (RSH).
+We have carried out a consultation with our customers in line with the rules set by the Regulator of Social Housing (RSH).
 The RSH sets standards for housing providers to make sure that we keep people safe, listen to you, and put things right.
 This also includes seeking your views on any new partnerships.

-We welcome your views, and your feedback will be shared with the SYHA Board when they consider whether to approve SYHA becoming a part of PfP.
+Our customers’ views and feedback were shared with the SYHA Board when they considered whether to approve SYHA becoming a part of PfP.

-If SYHA joins PfP, then PfP can subsequently decide to complete a Transfer of Engagements in the future.
+PfP can decide to complete a Transfer of Engagements in the future.
 A Transfer of Engagements is when one organisation joins another, and they act as a single organisation under one name.

 Currently, PfP have stated that they plan to complete a Transfer of Engagements within 18 months of SYHA joining PfP as a subsidiary.
-This would mean that your landlord would change, because SYHA as an organisation would not exist after a Transfer of Engagements – PfP would become your landlord instead.
+SYHA as an organisation would not exist after a Transfer of Engagements.
+So, for example, if you have an SYHA home, your landlord would change and PfP would become your landlord instead.

 However, before a decision about a Transfer of Engagements is made, we would let you know and start another customer consultation.
 The Board would use the feedback from the customer consultation to decide whether to proceed.